openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 For emulating *Managers* resource, the user can statically configure one or more imaginary Managers.
-The first configured manager will pretend to manage all *Systems* and potentially other resources.
+The first configured manager will pretend to manage all *Systems*, *Chassis* and potentially other resources.

 .. code-block:: python